CryoCCD: Conditional Cycle-consistent Diffusion with Biophysical Modeling for Cryo-EM Synthesis: Experiments

 \subsection{Pose Estimation}

 Accurate particle orientation determination represents a critical bottleneck in achieving high-resolution cryo-EM reconstructions.
-We evaluated CryoCCD's capacity to enhance pose estimation by applying our noisy synthetic datasets to train state-of-the-art ab-initio reconstruction methods CryoFIRE \cite{levy2022amortized}.
+We evaluated CryoCCD's capacity to enhance pose estimation by applying our noisy synthetic datasets to train state-of-the-art ab-initio reconstruction methods CryoFIRE \citep{levy2022amortized}.
 The synthetic particles, complete with precise orientation annotations, provided an ideal training corpus for this supervised learning paradigm.
 We subsequently assessed performance on real micrographs using Filter Back-Projection (FBP) as our reconstruction algorithm.
-Our method demonstrated significant improvements over other baselines, achieving higher rotation accuracy and enhanced resolution quality across several datasets.
-Detailed metrics, visual comparisons of reconstructed structures, and comprehensive quantitative results are provided in Appendix~\ref{app:down}.
+Our method demonstrated improvements over other baselines, achieving higher rotation accuracy and enhanced resolution quality across several datasets.
+Table~\ref{tab:res_rot} presents the pose estimation results, while Figure~\ref{fig:pp-fsc} in Appendix~\ref{sec:pose_estimation_details} provides the corresponding FSC curves.